dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.3.14
+- Fixed:   jQuery for video responsive sizes updated to prevent issues when video sliders are used.

 Version 1.3.13
 - Updated: 404.php updated to output content directly from within file as opposed to calling on function.